Our work in Zimbabwe is focused on gender equality, and improved health systems and support for people affected by HIV

 Stigma and lack of awareness cause HIV to spread and become dangerous.
 Many women are time and resource poor, which leads to further challenges and can reduce their access to health services.

 VSO promotes women's and girls' positive health-seeking behaviour with regards to sexual reproductive health, HIV and AIDS.
 Recent results include:

 - Reaching an estimated 2,800 people through various activities in Manicaland, Mashonaland East and Masvingo provinces, including 50 teachers

-- supporting HIV+ women entrepreneurs and co-operatives with low-labour-cost income-generation activities such as raising pigs, rabbits and producing mushrooms
+- supporting HIV+ women entrepreneurs and co-operatives with low-labour-cost income-generation activities such as raising pigs and rabbits, and producing mushrooms.

 The prison population in Zimbabwe is at least twice as likely to have HIV and AIDS compared to the general population.
 However, prisons are typically under-funded and don't always have the resources to support these inmates.